YueWangMathbio/QWENDY/README.md

 folder THP1: GRN (THP1_A.npy) and corresponding expression data (THP1_data.npy) from https://link.springer.com/article/10.1186/gb-2013-14-10-r118

-folder hESC: GRN (hESC_A.npy) and corresponding expression data (hESC_data....npy for six time points) from https://link.springer.com/article/10.1186/s13059-016-1033-x
+folder hESC: 18 genes, GRN (hESC_A.npy) and corresponding expression data (hESC_data....npy for six time points) from https://link.springer.com/article/10.1186/s13059-016-1033-x

+folder hESC_100: 100 genes, GRN (hESC_A.npy) and corresponding expression data (hESC_data....npy for six time points) from https://link.springer.com/article/10.1186/s13059-016-1033-x

+folder mESC: GRN (mESC_new_A.npy) and corresponding expression data (mESC_new_data....npy for five time points) from https://www.nature.com/articles/s41467-018-02866-0

 folder training_data: from https://figshare.com/articles/software/TRENDY_method_code_files/28236074, dataset_xx with a number xx means training data; dataset_val means validation data. _A is ground truth GRN; _Kdata is covariance matrix; _Kstar is revised covariance matrix K*; _leqwendyA is the inferred GRN by the first half of LEQWENDY; _teqwendyA is the inferred GRN by the first half of TEQWENDY; _xdata is mean expression level